yilmazbahadir/java8-basics-pragmatic-usage/README.md

 In our example as you notice stream is an Integer stream.
 So T, type of stream element, is Integer.
 R, return type, is List<Interger>.
 A, intermediate operator(accumulator) type, is also List<Integer>.

-As further explanation, supplier constructs a new ArrayList, accumulator takes the empty list and add a item from the stream.
+As further explanation, supplier supplies a new ArrayList, accumulator takes the ArrayList and add a item from the stream.
 Combiner takes two ArrayLists and returns the merged list.
 This goes on till the last item on the stream.

+#### Common methods of java.util.stream.Collectors